JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 You can also configure the workflow to [trigger when a tag is pushed](https://stackoverflow.com/a/61892639) to your repository.

-### Add a Trusted Publisher for your NPM package
+### Add a Trusted Publisher for your npm package

 As you can see, we haven't provided any credentials to the workflow.
-This is because NPM has a special integration with popular CI/CD services called [Trusted Publisher](https://docs.npmjs.com/trusted-publishers).
+This is because npm has a special integration with popular CI/CD services called [Trusted Publisher](https://docs.npmjs.com/trusted-publishers).

 So let's add our newly created workflow as a trusted publisher.